 The government's pro-investment agenda, which includes the second lowest corporate income tax in ASEAN and policies that emphasise liberalisation and free trade, have led to further increases in investment in Thailand.

-Thailand is geographically located in the middle of Southeast Asia.
-It has an extensive road network connecting it to other countries, including China, and is pursuing plans to increase accessibility to Asia to support its trade sector.
+Thailand is located in the middle of Southeast Asia.
+It has an extensive road network connecting it to other countries, including China, and it is pursuing plans to increase accessibility to Asia to support its trade sector.

 What solutions are available in Thailand?